doronbl/aws-iot-fleet-provisioning-trusted-user-workshop/README.md

 To keep things simple, we will not use web or mobile app, instead we will use our Cloud9 environment into which you need to authenticate and authorise in order to call the API for creating temporary claim certificate.

-Make sure the principle you are using within Cloud9 environment have the following IAM policy attached.
+Make sure the principal you are using within Cloud9 environment have the following IAM policy attached.
-This IAM policy allow the principle to call the IoT CreateProvisioningClaim API for TrustedUserProvisioningTemplate template.
+This IAM policy allow the principal to call the IoT CreateProvisioningClaim API for TrustedUserProvisioningTemplate template.
 You will have to replace 'account' with your account id.
 ```
 {